 presenting at Tongues & Grooves, Portsmouth, Romanian UK Tour, 2009

 Anne Stewart is a poet and provider of service to poets and poetry organisations.
-She has judged several poetry competitions, run day-workshops on “Form and Creativity” and, as part of Poetry on the Lake festivals organised by Gabriel Griffin in Orta San Giulio, short writing workshops with Italian students.
-She has also led delegations on working visits to Munich and Bucharest (Ludwig Maximilians University and University of Bucharest).
+She has judged several poetry competitions, run various workshops including day-workshops on “Form and Creativity” and, as part of Poetry on the Lake festivals organised by Gabriel Griffin in Orta San Giulio, short writing workshops with Italian students.
+She has led poetry p f delegations on working visits to Universites in Munich and Bucharest.

 More about Anne Read some poems